 First, and most importantly - be excited!
-That little plastic tag kickstarts you into the world of striped bass conservation, research efforts, and local science.
+That little plastic tag kickstarts you into the world of striped bass (and other species) conservation, research efforts, and local science.
 Plus, it can help you win prizes and bragging rights!

 If possible, leave the tag in the fish.
 If it is not possible to leave the tag in the fish, you may remove the tag.
 It's better to remove the tag than lose valuable information about the fish!

 Record the total length of the fish, tag colour, number, and any other text found on the tag.
 It may be helpful to take a photo (front and back) of the tag.

 Return the fish to the water in good condition.
 If you choose to retain a keeper, simply remove the tag!

 Record your location, date, and time.
 All of this information will result in a complete record and enhance what can be done with your data.